Alf Ramsey: After England

 He had joined the board of First Division club Birmingham City in January 1976.
-When Willie Bell was sacked as manager in September 1977, Ramsey refused the offer to take his place on a permanent basis, but did agree to act as caretaker until a successor could be found.
+When Willie Bell was dismissed as manager in September 1977, Ramsey refused the offer to take his place on a permanent basis, but did agree to act as caretaker until a successor could be found.
 By early November, he had changed his mind.
 He resigned his directorship to take on the role of consultant, with a remit that covered not only day-to-day team management but also a wide-ranging responsibility for club affairs, to include the selection of Birmingham's next manager.
 His tenure lasted just four months.
 In February 1978, star player Trevor Francis was fined for giving newspaper interviews about his desire to leave a club he saw as lacking ambition, and the board accepted Ramsey's recommendation to place him on the transfer list.
 Three days later, when the decision was reversed for fear of a backlash from supporters, Ramsey gave two weeks' notice to quit.
 The club announced his resignation before the notice period ended, and reports attributed his departure to the recent 4–0 defeat by Coventry City.
 Ramsey was quick to deny any such link, insisting that he had "never walked out on anyone".
 Francis was sold less than a year later to Nottingham Forest, in what became English football's first £1 million transfer.